General Chemistry · Unit 13

 • If 15 g NaCl is dissolved in 135 g water, the solution mass is 150 g.

 Molality is moles of solute per kilogram of solvent (not solution).
-It is temperature-independent because it is based on mass, not volume — making it essential for colligative property calculations.
+It is not related to temperature because it is based on mass, not volume — making it very important for colligative property calculations.
+Two very important colligative properties are freezing point depression and boiling point elevation.

 Formula